Cheap Car Rental Christchurch Airport

 Attractions Near christchurch

-A rental car gives you the freedom and flexibility to make the most of your time exploring Christchurch and surrounding areas.
+A car gives you the freedom and flexibility to make the most of your time exploring Christchurch and surrounding areas.
 Here are a few of the many attractions around Christchurch you might like to consider checking out.
 For more ideas, check out the official Christchurch & Canterbury Tourism website....

 Hop into your rental car and take a scenic drive out to the Banks Peninsula - a beautiful area about an hour and a half from central Christchurch.
 Once an active volcanic island, the Banks Peninsula is now most famous for the scenic ports of Akaroa and Lyttelton; their sheltered harbours are formed by volcanic craters.
 The peninsula is named after botanist Joseph Banks, who sailed with Captain Cook on the Endeavour.
 Drive along the Summit Road on Banks Peninsula for outstanding views over its bays and beaches.
 There are also lots of walking trails here threading through the native bush.